jeguzzi/coppeliasim-aseba/README.md

 where the first to arguments identifies robot and LED and colors are encoded in float instead.

 If you want, you can customize the Aseba node of the simulated Thymio too, using the [same API](api_Aseba.md).

+### e-puck lua interface

+Similarly, the simulated e-puck, emulates the [Aseba firmware](https://github.com/aseba-community/aseba-target-epuck) available for real e-pucks, while we also expose a [lua interface](api_EPuck.md).

 ### Multiple robots